 - LSU Code of Student Conduct - 3.4 Amnesty

-Also in 2018, LSU revised PS-78 (Policy Statement 78 -- Serving, Possessing and Consuming of Alcoholic Beverages) given that alcohol abuse has been identified as a primary negative (and interrelated) behavior that consistently contributes to hazing.
+Also in 2018, LSU revised PS-78 (Policy Statement 78 -- Serving, Possessing and Consuming of Alcoholic Beverages) given that misuse of alcohol has been identified as a primary negative behavior that can contribute to hazing.